TheIoTLearningInitiative/EmbeddedLinux/documentation/Camera.md

 ### FFMpeg

 > A complete, cross-platform solution to record, convert and stream audio and video.
+[FFMpeg Homepage](https://www.ffmpeg.org/)

 ### Setup